GreatAttractor/imppg/README.md

 ----------------------------------------
 ## 8. Misc

-ImPPG stores certain settings (e.g. the main window’s size and position) in an INI file, whose location is platform-dependent.
+ImPPG stores certain settings (e.g. the main window's size and position) in an INI file, whose location is platform-dependent.
 On recent versions of MS Windows the path is `%HOMEPATH%\AppData\Roaming\imppg.ini`, where `%HOMEPATH%` usually equals `C:\Users\<username>` (but if OneDrive is enabled, the file may be located there).
 On Linux the path is `~/.imppg`.

 ----------------------------------------